 Popular ToursDiscover some of our most popular Trail Riding adventures:

-Ride through an array of spectacular southern landscapes on a 5 day fully guided and supported e-bike only trip taking in both the Queenstown Trails and Otago Central Rail Trail.
+Ride through an array of spectacular southern landscapes on a fully guided, family-friendly and supported trip taking in both the Queenstown Trails and Otago Central Rail Trail.